omundy/learn-computers/topics/documentation.md

 Students who complete the following will be able to:

-- Define
+- Explain why documentation is important
-- List methods for
+- List methods for documenting one's work
-- Explain why
-- Use different
+- Use different methods to show their creative process

 </details>